mohanarupa0808-byte/veer-care-sih-2026/README.md

 VEER CARE - SIH 2026
 Predictive Personnel Welfare System
-VEER CARE is an AI-powered predictive welfare system for early identification of stress, burnout and welfare concerns in CAPFs and Uniformed Pesonnels.
+VEER CARE is an AI-powered predictive welfare system for early identification of stress, burnout and welfare concerns in CAPF Personnel and Uniformed Forces.

 Project Repositories